jenkinsci/mac-plugin/README.md

 ### Jenkins

-'TCP port for inbound agents' must be enabled in Global Security settings or WebSocket must be supported by Jenkins (see [Web Socket](#web-socket))
+'TCP port for inbound agents' must be enabled in Global Security settings.

+If not, WebSocket must be supported by Jenkins and activated in the agents (see [Web Socket](#web-socket))

 ### MacOS